Why Tromsø?

 Orcas and Humpback Whales

 Winter in Tromsø is a season of underwater wonders.
-Between November and January, the fjords fill with millions of herring, attracting magnificent humpback whales, playful orcas, and sometimes even fin whales and sperm whales.
-This is one of the few SPOTS in the world where these giants come so close to the shore – and the chances of seeing them during this period are exceptional.
+Between November and January, the fjords fill with millions of herring, attracting majestic humpback whales, playful orcas, and sometimes even fin whales and sperm whales.
+This is one of the few places in the world where these giants come so close to shore – the chances of spotting them during this period are exceptional.

-Our safari is conducted with special hybrid-electric boats that switch to a completely silent mode as we approach the whales.
-This way, we don't disturb their peace, and the sensation of seeing them in the silence of the Arctic fjords is even more thrilling.
+Our safari is conducted with special hybrid-electric boats that shift to a fully silent mode as we approach the whales.
+This way, we don't disturb their peace, and the feeling of watching them in the silence of the Arctic fjords is even more thrilling.

-We will sail through the snowy landscapes of the Arctic, in the rare hours of polar light – that soft blue-golden glow that makes the atmosphere feel almost otherworldly.
-When the giant back of a whale breaks the surface by the boat or the orcas approach in a sleek group, time stands still.
-It's an encounter that stays deep in memory – just as impressive as the Northern Lights.
+We will sail through the snowy landscapes of the Arctic, in the rare hours of the polar light – that soft blue-golden glow that makes the atmosphere almost otherworldly.
+When the giant back of a whale breaks the surface next to the boat or the orcas approach in a graceful group, time stops.
+This encounter stays deeply etched in memory – as impressive as the Northern Lights.

 Ancient Traditions